 It is now up to you to discover the clues in this series of practice pieces.
 Give yourself about a minute and do your best to understand the piece before you play.
-Check the rhythms and hand position, and try to hear the piece in your head.
+Check the rhythms and hand position and that you have set your keyboard up correctly, and try to hear the piece in your head.